Violation of the "information-disturbance relationship" in finite-time quantum measurements

 \section{Introduction}

-The role of measurements in quantum correlation and decoherence processes presents one of the most challenging areas of investigation of quantum systems \cite{von,zeh,ob,Misra,bus,It,FacJ,brakha,menbk}.
+The role of measurements in quantum correlation and decoherence processes presents a challenging area of investigation of quantum systems \cite{von,zeh,ob,Misra,FacJ,brakha,menbk}.
 Some progress has been made in the understanding of the links between quantum measurements and decoherence processes which results in the breakdown of phases in the superposed states \cite{zuro}.
 In the ``decoherence scheme", a quantum system which survives while in contact with an environment is guided to its pointer states \cite{zurek8}.
-The view that an open quantum system is equivalent to a system which is continuously measured by its environment has been examined using various approaches \cite{schloss,koro}.
-However, questions still exist with regard to the links between quantum correlations and non-locality, mainly due to difficulties in formulating a rigorous definition for the latter due to ongoing debates on the non-objectivity-non-locality issue.
-Quantum measurements have been associated with the collapse of the wavefunction of the observed system, unlike other kinds of interactions.
-The details of the detection of the exact point at which a classical world emerges from a group of interacting quantum systems, and the various factors which trigger such transitions remains unclear.
-Recent works \cite{joh1,joh2} have shown that invasive measurements which have an influence on the dynamics of the monitored system can give rise to classicality in quantum systems.
+The view that an open quantum system is equivalent to a system that is continuously measured by its environment has been examined using various approaches in other works \cite{schloss,koro}.
+Some issues still remain in relation to the links between quantum correlations and non-locality.
+This stems from difficulties in formulating a rigorous definition for non-locality, partly due the non-objectivity-non-locality issue.
+In general, quantum theory presents a well-defined platform in which to investigate quantum measurements, with no apparent conflict if the notion that wave functions do collapse is excluded in favor of quantum state reduction \cite{engl}.

-Quantum measurements have also taken more important roles in recent years due to their incorporation in the definition of several measures of quantum correlations, including the quantum discord \cite{zu,ve1,ve2}.
-This entity has been known to possess more generalized properties than other well established measures such as the Wootters concurrence \cite{woot}, and is useful in differentiating processes which are essentially quantum from those that incorporate generically non-classical features \cite{use1,maz,pii,cil,use2}.
+Quantum measurements have been used in the formulation of several measures of quantum correlations, including the quantum discord \cite{zu,ve1,ve2}, an entity that is known to possess more generalized properties than other well established measures such as the Wootters concurrence \cite{woot}.
+The quantum discord is useful in differentiating processes which are based on locally accessible correlations from those that incorporate generically non-classical features \cite{use1,maz,pii,cil,use2}.
 The quantum discord of a specific system is obtained by performing a set of positive-operator-valued measurements (POVM) in a neighboring partition.
 At zero quantum discord, a measurement procedure allows external observers to obtain all information about a bipartite system without disturbing it.
-Two quantum systems can be considered as purely classically linked if the measurements performed on one system does not affect the adjacent system.